cstefanache/templlmos/debug/output_output-styles_0.md

 Given the following already defined functions:

- style .output-wrapper class having a fixed position having top and right to 0 and width 300px and 100% height of the screen, z-index of -1 style .output class having:
+ style .output-wrapper class having a fixed position having top and right to 0 and width 40%  and max-width of 500px and 100% height of the screen style .output class having:
  - 100% width and height
  - a semi-transparent black background